How to Properly Tailor Your Resume for the Job

 When recruiters and hiring managers write job descriptions, they are literally telling you exactly what skills and experience you need to land the job.
 Mimic their language and specifically tell them how your experience relates.
 Are they looking for someone to manage a team of 10 people?
 Tell them how you’ve successfully managed a team of 12 for three years.
 No, you don’t need to go line by line and make sure every bullet matches the job description but ensuring that the main requirements are addressed is important.
 Once you read through the description, you can probably pick out the skills that the hiring manager will key in on the most.
 Use those specific requirements or skills to relate your experience back to and you’re on your way to securing a phone interview.

-So, next time you’re applying to new jobs, make sure your resume is telling the right story — even if it means having to tweak a few bullet points.
+So, next time you’re applying to new jobs, make sure to tailor your resume so it reflects what hiring managers are looking for in a candidate.
 Those small details could mean the difference in catching a recruiter’s eye or being lost in the shuffle.